The Best Ski Resorts for Intermediates in Canada

 Intermediates at Sun Peaks are in for a treat with incredibly varied terrain that keeps skiers coming back year after year.
 Our reviewers mention the exceptional grooming, with one Snomad community member noting they have "some of the best groomed runs I have ever been on."
 The newly opened chair accessing the back bowl has expanded options for mid-level skiers.
 A user who is an intermediate snowboarder particularly loved the tree sections incorporated from summer mountain bike trails.
 With minimal lift queues even during peak season and three distinct mountains offering different experiences, you'll never feel crowded or bored exploring the second-largest ski area in Canada.

-#3 Fernie Alpine - Intermediates Rating
+#3 Revelstoke - Intermediates Rating